ioBroker/ioBroker.example/README.md

 # ioBroker.template
 =================

 This adapter is a template for the creation of an ioBroker adapter.
-You do not need it at least that you plan developing your own adapter.
+You do not need it unless you plan on developing your own adapter.

 It includes both code running within iobroker and as vis widget.
 If you only plan to create a vis widget then you should use the [iobroker.vis-template](https://github.com/ioBroker/ioBroker.vis-template) instead.